susmoyd21/SCTMC_Encoder/README.md

   3. Write your specification to be verified in ACSL and convert to CSL using our logical embeddings.
 Use PRISM GUI or command-line to build and model-check the properties.

   For the case studies discussed in our paper, we have saved all the PEPA files under the subdirectory 'PEPA_Files' and the generated files for PRISM are in the subdirectory 'PRISM_files' for each case-study respectively.
 The ACSL properties discussed in the paper are embedded and the corresponding CSL properties are saved with the '.props' extension in  the subdirectory 'PRISM_files' under each case study as well.

+Please refer to the PRISM website (https://www.prismmodelchecker.org/) for instructions on building your model, model-checking and making changes to settings.
+Here are a few for your reference:
+1. Command line option to build model (a)human readable file (b)machine readable file.
+	./prism ats<file-name>.prism <property-file>.props
+	./prism -importtrans ats<file-name>.tra -importstates ats<file-name>.sta -importlabels ats<file-name>.lab -dtmc <property-file>.props

+2. In case you face parsing issues, one possible fix is:
+	./prism ats<file-name>.prism <property-file>.props -javastack <memory>

+3. In cases that the probabilities do NOT converge, you can increase the maximum iterations for it to converge by suffixing the query with '-maxiter 100000' where 100000 can be replaced with any number.
+This number is 10000 in default for PRISM.